 Tailnet lock

-Tailnet lock allows you to verify that no node is added to your tailnet without being signed by trusted nodes in your tailnet.
+Tailnet lock lets you verify that no node is added to your tailnet without being signed by trusted nodes in your tailnet.
 When tailnet lock is enabled, even if Tailscale infrastructure is malicious or hacked, attackers can’t send or receive traffic on your tailnet.

 What is tailnet lock?